Alberta Social Credit Party: Rise to power

 From 1932 to 1935, Aberhart tried to get the governing United Farmers of Alberta (UFA) to adopt social credit.
 However, the 1935 UFA convention voted against adopting social credit and UFA Premier Richard Reid rejected the proposals as being outside the province's constitutional powers, so Aberhart entered Social Credit candidates in that year's provincial election.
 There was widespread discontent with the overly cautious behaviour of the UFA government, and in some cases, local UFA chapters openly supported Social Credit candidates.
 The UFA government was also reeling from a scandal that had forced Reid's predecessor, John Brownlee, to resign a year earlier.
 This, in particular, caused some socially conservative UFA members to transfer their allegiance to the Christian-based Social Credit movement.
-The Social Credit Party campaigned on price controls, and social dividends of $25 dollars a month to Albertan adults.
+The Social Credit Party campaigned on price controls, and social dividends of $25 a month to Albertan adults.

-In the August 22, 1935 election, much to its own surprise, Social Credit won a landslide victory, taking 54% of the vote and winning 56 of the 63 seats in the Legislative Assembly.
+In the 22 August 1935 election, much to its own surprise, Social Credit won a landslide victory, taking 54% of the vote and winning 56 of the 63 seats in the Legislative Assembly.
 The only elected opposition was five Liberals and two Conservatives.
 The UFA lost all of its seats in the worst defeat for a sitting provincial government in Canadian history.
 Alberta thus elected the first Social Credit government in the world.
 The Social Credit Party's success is largely attributed to the charisma of Aberhart, who brought together a broad coalition ranging from social credit supporters to moderate socialists.

 Not even the Socreds had expected to win the election.
 Indeed, they hadn't even named a leader during the campaign.
 The Socreds now found themselves having to choose a formal leader who would become the province's new premier.
 Aberhart was the obvious choice, having been the party's driving force from the beginning.
 He didn't want the office, but was persuaded to take power.
-He was elected as leader and premier-designate at the party's first caucus meeting, and was sworn in on September 3.
+He was elected as leader and premier-designate at the party's first caucus meeting, and was sworn in on 3 September.
 He became a Member of the Legislative Assembly (MLA) a year later in a by-election.

 The first year and a half in power was a period of adjustment for the newly elected Socred MLAs and their premier.
 Certain historians believe that much of the Social Credit Party's leadership, and many of its members, didn't understand Douglas' teachings.
 Negotiations between Aberhart and Douglas, who had been hired by the UFA as a financial advisor, were colourful but unproductive.
 Aberhart, consumed with details of governance and administration, made little progress along the social credit monetary reform road.
 After election he hired an orthodox financial expert named Magor, much to Douglas's displeasure, thus forestalling radical monetary reform.
 In March 1937 many Socred MLAs revolted against Aberhart's leadership, refusing to pass the provincial budget until Aberhart promised serious reform of the banking system.